HL7/C-CDA-Examples/Results/Result with an unstructured string as value (urine color)/Readme.md

 ###Comments

-* This example illustrates how a procedure which "alters the physical state" of the patient and should be classified as a procedure.
+* This is an example of a value from a lab result that may not be structured.
 ###Custodian

 * John D'Amore jdamore@diameterhealth.com (GitHub: jddamore)